Itssuraj-1/XMLlab2025/README.md

 2. Navigate to the desired lab folder: cd XMLlab2025/Lab1

-3.Open the XML files using your preferred text editor or XML IDE.
+3. Open the XML files using your preferred text editor or XML IDE.

 Prerequisites
 Basic understanding of XML and related technologies.